2026 Level 3 Fitness Standards: Martial Excellence

 Level 3 took me so long to figure out because I didn’t just want to cover the same ground as the first two tests, but “harder.”
 Also, not being a tactical fitness expert or doctor myself, it’s difficult to devise a test that targets the right “things” expected of someone performing light infantry-style work.

-Instead of deriving my own test, I decided to look outward at how actual military units have established tests and standards, and then combine those into my own approach.
+Instead of deriving my own test, I decided to look outward at how actual military and high-performing law enforcement units established tests and standards.
+From there, I combined them into my own approach.

 How Level 3 Works